ironhawk/swf-slf4php/README.md

    * Created a DEBUG level Logger for "your.namespace.A" which is using both the log file Appender and the console Appender
    * Created an INFO level Logger for "your.namespace.B" which is using the log file Appender only
    * And created a WARNING level Logger using the log file Appender too.
 AND...
 You can notice that this one has no namespace definition...
 Which means that this is the *default* logger setup

+**NOTE:** for more info about configuring the logging please visit the [Wiki page](http://gitlab.swf.technology:2443/public-projects/lf4php/wikis/home)!

 # Basic usage

 Assuming you have the above config saved in file named **log.config.json** you can configure the `LoggerFactory` like this: